MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/report-cancellation.md

 This flow means a report isn't necessarily canceled when a limit is exceeded.
 For example, if the maximum number of rows is exceeded, the report won't be canceled as long as it completes within the five-second interval.

-The update failed due to exception raised in the extension.

 ## See Also

 [Configuring Business Central Server](configure-server-instance.md)